cryogenicminer/psiupuxa-scraper/README.md

 ***
 ### Ideas:
-> - Place in Dropbox folder and have it sync to all devices. i.e. for screensaver or desktop background
+> - Place in Dropbox/ Google Photos/ or other folder and have it sync to all devices. i.e. for screensaver or desktop background